 Classical guitar players using soft nylon strings and fingernails gain the benefit of having all of their fingers working.
-There isn't much point to use picks on nylon strings.
-If you don't use flat picks, you develop much stronger finger-picking skill.
+You don't need to use picks on soft nylon strings.
+If you don't use flat picks, you develop finger-picking skill.

-Without fingernails, finger-pickers do not get some of the bright top-end sounds.
-The skin touching the strings dulls the sound down.
-It can still sound good but it lacks a range. particularly the high notes.
+Without fingernails, finger-pickers lose some of the bright top-end sounds.
+Skin touching the strings dulls the sound down.
+It can still sound good but it lacks a high range.

 Kids at school running round with long nails..
 Ahhhhh.